We wrote about the future Manchester City star way back in 2010, before he was one of the best in the world.

 Kevin De Bruyne is one of Belgium’s best players, but he has often struggled representing the national team.
 He has also been critical of the tactics of Roberto Martinez.
 Despite all this, he will be vital to Belgian chances during the World Cup.
-Despite playing slightly deeper than usual, De Bruyne has helped get Belgium into the semi-final where they face France.
+Despite playing slightly deeper than usual, De Bruyne helped get Belgium into the semi-final where they lost to France.

 Talent Scout (November 2010)